-Recently released documents give us a glimpse into royal, rebellious life of Queen Victoria’s daughter, Louise.
+Documents released in 2018 give us a glimpse into the royal, rebellious life of Queen Victoria’s daughter, Louise.

 Princess Louise, later known as the Duchess of Argyle, was born in 1848 to Queen Victoria and Prince Albert.
 She was not known for being the perfect picture of royalty, as her parents were.
 Queen Victoria blamed her personality on having been born during

 She may have been peculiar, but she was certainly unconventional.
 Louise was known for being a talented artist and a supporter of the feminist movement who went against her mother in her insistence on public support for the cause.
 Rumors flew during her life about her suspected affairs and an illegitimate son.

 While there is much still unknown about her life, files released by the National Archives give a few more details about her estate.
 When she died in 1939, at 91-years-old, she left £239,260, 18 shillings, and sixpence, worth more than £70m today.
 More interesting, however, is that she left an unpaid bill of 15 shillings to the cigarette shop R Lewis Limited.